DragonMineZ/dragonminez-docs/docs/en/contributing/startcontributing.md

      your concern or proposed your idea.
 3. **Fork the Repository**

-   - Clone your fork to your local environment for testing and development:
+   - If you are contributing to the mod directly, clone your fork to your local environment for testing and development:

    ```bash
    git clone https://github.com/your-username/DragonMineZ.git